krstovicnina/SimpleSignalProcessing/README.md

 # SimpleSignalProcessing
-Done as a part of the final exam for Signals and Systems
+Done as a part of the final exam for Signals and Systems course